bclehmann/wstat/README.md

     2.000000000
     3.000000000

 You can also do `stat set=1,2,3 operation=list` if you're not a fan of the shorthand.
 The command line arguments can go in any order.
 For example `stat list set=1,2,3` is equally valid.
 In addition, `list` is the default opperation, so `stat set=1,2,3` is enough.
-If you specify your set in one of the additional ways below, you can get away with just `stat`.
+If you specify your set in one of the additional ways below, you can get away with just `stat`

 ## Summarizing a Dataset